 The first time I visited New York back in the early ’90s, I instantly fell deep in love with the vibrant energy of the city.
 I developed a fascination with New York through reading books and watching syrupy sweet Rom-Coms about the magic that New York creates.
 It was my dream to live there at some point in my life.
 Fortunately, I was able to spend 15 years of my life in New York and I continued to be madly in love with the city for most of that time.

 About 5 years ago I packed my bags for good and moved away from the hustle and bustle of New York.
 The fast pace and expense of living there started to wear on me and I needed a change of scenery.
 Just because I moved away from New York doesn’t mean that I don’t still consider it one of the most amazing places in the world.

 For this quick jaunt, I hopped on an intercity bus between Washington and New York at Union Station.
 My preferred method of traveling to New York in on the train, but the bus is a lower cost option and you can usually snag a last minute reservation.

 I made a reservation at the Hilton Garden Inn near Columbus Circle on the west side.
 There were several other hotels on the same block so the area was quite touristy.
 I knew I was only going to be in town for 24-36 hours so I needed a clean and safe place to sleep for less than $200 a night.
 The Hilton delivered with a price that was reasonable and if you sign up for Hilton Honor points you can save a few extra dollars if you are traveling on a budget as I was.
 I was stunned by the amazing view from my room on the 35th floor.
-The nighttime view was breathtaking (see above!)
+The nighttime view was breathtaking (see below!)
 The hotel is also very convenient to the theater district, Lincoln Center, Central Park, and Times Square.